simonmichael/hledger/hledger/Hledger/Cli/Commands/Aregister.md

 as column widths are adjusted.
 If you want to ensure perfect alignment, at the cost of more time and memory, use the `--align-all` flag.

-By default, `aregister` shows a header above the data.
+By default, `aregister` shows a heading above the data.
-However, when reporting in a language different from English, it is easier to omit this header and prepend your own one.
+However, when reporting in a language different from English, it is easier to omit this heading and prepend your own one.
-For this purpose, use the `--header=no` option.
+For this purpose, use the `--heading=no` option.

 This command also supports the
 [output destination](hledger.html#output-destination) and